 No, Souffle is not the same thing as Ultralight.
-And it’s not the same thing as Ultralight mixed 1:1 with Premo.
+And it’s not exactly the same thing as Ultralight mixed 1:1 with Premo.
 But I do think there is some of the same material there.
 There are some similar characteristics.
-I would venture a guess that a mix of 75% Premo and 25% Ultralight would give results quite similar to Sculpey Souffle.
-But not quite.
-Souffle is far more stretchy.
+I would give a rough guess that a mix of 75% Premo and 25% Ultralight would give results quite similar to Sculpey Souffle.

 And before anyone asks, no, Souffle doesn’t float.
 But it does have a tiny bit of buoyancy that makes it skirt around the bottom of the bowl a bit rather than sit like a rock.

 I still need to work with this new polymer clay and put it through its paces as an art material.
 I’ll do that next.
 But my preliminary impressions of Sculpey Souffle are quite favorable.
 It truly does appear to be a strong, flexible, nicely textured clay.
 It has all the strength and flexibility of Premo.
 It has a nice matte finish.
-I see none of the brittleness and color shifting that makes us dislike Sculpey III.
+I see none of the brittleness and color-shifting that makes us dislike Sculpey III.
 It is easy to condition.
-But I’m still not sure yet about the stickiness factor.
-As I worked with it, making samples of all the colors for the color chart (above), I didn’t notice it being as sticky as when I first worked with the yellow clay.
-But, I wasn’t overworking it, either.
-Time will tell if this is a clay that just doesn’t like to be overworked or if it’s going to be too sticky for some techniques.
-I’ll explore that next. *Update* Now that I’ve worked with it a bit more, I find that some of the colors are more sticky than others.
-The yellow that I used in the initial tests is far more sticky than the other colors that I’ve used so far.
-Who would have thought, eh?

 Price and Availability

 You can already find Sculpey Souffle in online retailers such as Poly Clay Play.
-The price seems to be right in line with the rest of Polyform’s line of clay (Poly Clay Play has it for $2.25).
+The price seems to be right in line with the rest of Polyform’s line of clay.
 You can also find it at Joann.com, Joann Stores, and Hobby Lobby.
 Clayaround in the UK now has Souffle in stock.
-In Canada, you can get Souffle at Polymer Clay Canada.
-Over the Rainbow in Australia has Souffle now, too.

 And a word of thanks to everyone who commented on my Facebook page when I asked for input.
 I had over 50 comments with suggestions of what to test for and what people wanted to know.
 You know, this is social media at its best.
 I love having a group of great people who share their ideas so readily.
 It makes it all the more fun!